 Learners will develop key ICT skills in a range of applications including computer programming, word processing, digital graphics, databases, spreadsheets, email, presentations, video/animation, the internet and web authoring.
 They will also consider wider issues such as eSafety and the adaption of their work to suit their audience.

-The following versions of the syllabus should be used for assessments that are to be submitted from January 2019 onwards:
+The following versions of the syllabus should be used:

 Cambridge ICT Starters is assessed in the classroom through a structured scheme of assessment, operating at three levels:

 Each level is made up of two stages and certificates are available on successful completion of each stage.

 Each module of the syllabus contains the Assessment Criteria, which must be met to achieve a Pass or Merit, and an Example Assessment Activity.
 You are free to design your own assessment activities related to the school curriculum you are delivering.